 While assigning card owner(s) for a card, you can also filter the users from the list based on their role, name, or a combination of the two.

-- To search a team member by name, enter the search string.
+- To search for a team member by name, enter the search string.
 As you type, the matching results are displayed.
 Click the required user name to select.

-- To search a team member by role, enter the role and username in the following format:
+- To search for a team member by role, enter the role and username in the following format:

 - To include multiple names in the search filter, separate names with a comma.
 Example, #Manager:dileesh,chirag,